-This information will help you prepare for your intraoperative radiation therapy (IORT) to the breast at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for intraoperative radiation therapy (IORT) to the breast at Memorial Sloan Kettering (MSK).

 The Day of Your Procedure